freshollie/fresh-configurator/README.md

 - The MultiWii protocol sourcecode has been ported into Typescript, and utilises promises.
 It's available in the [@fresh/msp](packages/msp) package.
 - Tests have been written for most of `@fresh/msp`
-- The main layout, device connection controls, model information, navigation, instruments have been written
+- The main layout, device connection controls, logging, model information, navigation, instruments, receiver channels have been written
-- Storybook is utlised to develop components
+- [Storybook](https://freshollie.github.io/fresh-configurator) is utlised to develop components

 ## What's the plan?